oracle/terraform-provider-oci/website/docs/d/database_cloud_vm_cluster.html.markdown

 * `ocpu_count` - The number of OCPU cores to enable on the cloud VM cluster.
 Only 1 decimal place is allowed for the fractional part.
 * `scan_dns_name` - The FQDN of the DNS record for the SCAN IP addresses that are associated with the cloud VM cluster.
 * `scan_dns_record_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the DNS record for the SCAN IP addresses that are associated with the cloud VM cluster.
-* `scan_ip_ids` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Single Client Access Name (SCAN) IP addresses associated with the cloud VM cluster.
-SCAN IP addresses are typically used for load balancing and are not assigned to any interface.
+* `scan_ip_ids` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Single Client Access Name (SCAN) IPv4 addresses associated with the cloud VM cluster.
+SCAN IPv4 addresses are typically used for load balancing and are not assigned to any interface.
+Oracle Clusterware directs the requests to the appropriate nodes in the cluster.

+	**Note:** For a single-node DB system, this list is empty.
+* `scan_ipv6ids` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Single Client Access Name (SCAN) IPv6 addresses associated with the cloud VM cluster.
+SCAN IPv6 addresses are typically used for load balancing and are not assigned to any interface.
 Oracle Clusterware directs the requests to the appropriate nodes in the cluster.

 	**Note:** For a single-node DB system, this list is empty.
 * `scan_listener_port_tcp` - The TCP Single Client Access Name (SCAN) port.
 The default port is 1521.